soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ![The architecture diagram shows the components of the preferred solution.](media/preferred-solution.png "High-level architecture")

 [Azure IoT Central](https://docs.microsoft.com/azure/iot-central/overview-iot-central) is at the core of the preferred solution.
 It is used for data ingest, device management, data storage, and reporting.
 IoT field devices securely connect to IoT Central through its cloud gateway.
 The continuous export component sends device telemetry data to [Azure Blob storage](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-overview) for cold storage, and the same data to [Azure Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-about) for real-time processing.
 Azure Databricks uses the data stored in cold storage to periodically re-train a Machine Learning (ML) model to detect oil pump failures.
 It is also used to deploy the trained model to a web service hosted by [Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/) (AKS) or [Azure Container Instances](https://docs.microsoft.com/azure/container-instances/) (ACI), using [Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/service/overview-what-is-azure-ml).
 An [Azure function](https://docs.microsoft.com/azure/azure-functions/functions-overview) is triggered by events flowing through Event Hubs.
-It sends the event data for each pump to the web service hosting the deployed model, then sends an alert through [Microsoft Flow](https://flow.microsoft.com/) if an alert has not been sent within a configurable period of time.
+It sends the event data for each pump to the web service hosting the deployed model, then sends an alert through [Microsoft Power Automate](https://flow.microsoft.com/) if an alert has not been sent within a configurable period of time.
 The alert is sent in the form of an email, identifying the failing oil pump with a suggestion to service the device.

 _Azure IoT Central architecture_